collinsuen/Local-Whisper-STT-Windows11-ZH/README.md

 1 Download the ZIP file from the Releases page
 2 Unzip the file
-3 Run 00_Install_and_Setup.bat to prepare folders and place files
-4 Follow the setup steps below to install required dependencies
+3 Run 00_Install_and_Setup.bat to prepare folders and place project files 4 Follow the setup steps below to install required dependencies
 5 Double click whisper_main.ahk to start
 6 Press the hotkey ( Ctrl + Alt + Space  ) to record and transcribe